Qi Gong Then And Now

 With the wide spectrum of drugs and medicine available today, there are still many

-condition s and illnesses that are incurable.
-Many drugs have side effects, so whilst curing
+conditions and incurable illnesses.
+Many drugs have side effects, so curing

-one problem create another.
-Better not fall ill in the first place.
+one problem creates another.
+You’d better not fall ill in the first place.

-Daily practice of the and meditation build up the qi and can keep the body in balance and prevent illness.
+Daily practice of the Qi gong exercises and meditation build up the qi and can keep the body balanced and prevent illness.
 Our modern lifestyle creates stress and tension.

 Coronary heart disease is common in this country.
 The effects of Qi gong have been proven to be beneficial to patients suffering from angina and also those suffering from Hypertension (high blood pressure.)